 Which in decimal is

-[3, 1, 3, 5]
+[3 1 3 5]

-Each of the designs are then ranked from lowest to highest and any ties broken at random.
+Each of the variables are then ranked from lowest to highest and any ties broken at random.
 In this case, the design variables in positions 1 and 3 have the same ranking either coming second and third or third and second from lowest.
 For the example this would give the final design string permutation, containing the rankings, as:

-[2, 1, 3, 4]
+[2 1 3 4]